Jonathan, ECOWAS, Lumumba lament threat to democracy in Africa – The Sun Nigeria

 From Femi Folaranmi, Yenagoa

-Former President of Nigeria, Dr Goodluck Jonathan, President of the Economic of West Africa States (ECOWAS) Commission, Dr Omar Alieu Touray and African scholar, Prof PLO Lumunba have lamented the threat to democracy in Africa continent.
+Former president, Dr. Goodluck Jonathan, President of the Economic of West Africa States (ECOWAS) Commission, Dr. Omar Alieu Touray and African scholar, Prof. PLO Lumumba have lamented the threat to democracy in the Africa continent.

-The trio and others spoke at the Democracy Dialogue with the theme: Breaking New Grounds In the Democracy- Development Nexus in Africa organised by the Goodluck Jonathan Foundation held at the Nigerian Content Tower, Yenagoa, Bayelsa State.
+The trio and others spoke at the Democracy Dialogue with the theme: Breaking new grounds in the democracy – Development nexus in Africa, organised by the Goodluck Jonathan Foundation at the Nigerian Content Tower, Yenagoa, Bayelsa State.

 He commended the enthusiasm shown by participants as a demonstration of faith in democracy and a determination to make contributions in the quest to proffer workable solutions to the challenges of leadership and democratic governance on the African continent.